compgenomics26/OncoGNN/README.md

 # OncoGNN

-## An Interpretable Graph Neural Network Framework for Disease-Gene Prioritization Using Heterogeneous Biological Features
+## An Interpretable Graph Neural Network Framework Integrating Multi-Omics and Single-Cell Features for Disease-Gene Prioritization

 OncoGNN is a graph neural network (GNN)-based framework for disease-gene prioritization that integrates heterogeneous biological information within a weighted protein-protein interaction network.